 They banded together to defend themselves against a ferocious tribe of the Sioux nation.
 However, forming a confederacy between the three tribes was insufficient.

 Since they were not strong enough to battle the Sioux, they aligned themselves with the new and stronger enemy of the Sioux – the Blue Coats or the Seventh Cavalry – “the enemy of my enemy is my friend.”

 At first, the men of the Arikara or Ree were the first to supply scouts for Custer.
-Then, from 1872 until the late 1800s Arikara scouts were the backbone of the Army’s scouts.
+Even the Pawnee, distant relations to the Arikara became scouts in the southern plains. rom From 1872 until the late 1800s Arikara scouts were the backbone of the Army’s scouts.